How To Use The 112 Number In Case Of Emergency

 How To Use 112 In Case Of Emergency

-Citizens in the EU need only to remember this emergency number to reach any emergency service.
+Individuals in the EU need only to remember this emergency number to reach any emergency service.
 112 is particularly useful for anyone who finds themselves in distress and needs emergency assistance while traveling within the EU.

 The number is available in all EU member states alongside the domestic emergency numbers.
 However, some EU countries have opted for 112 as their single emergency number.